sgct/sgct/docs/configuration-files.md

   </User>
 </Cluster>
 ```
-The following example is a configuration that creates two nodes, both running on the local machine, the difference being that their field-of-views are offset.
+The following example is a configuration that creates two nodes, both running on the local machine, the difference being that their field-of-views are rotated by 40 degrees off the center.
 ```xml
 <?xml version="1.0" ?>
 <Cluster masterAddress="127.0.0.1">